Twins vs. Mariners Player Props Betting Odds

 Crawford Stats

 - J.P.
-Crawford has 82 hits with 20 doubles, eight home runs, 54 walks and 33 RBI.
-He's also stolen one base.
+Crawford has put up 86 hits with 21 doubles, eight home runs and 55 walks.
+He has driven in 35 runs with one stolen base.

 Crawford Recent Games